MinaFoundation/mina/rfcs/0000-template.md

 ## Summary
 [summary]: #summary

-One paragraph explanation of the feature.
+One paragraph explanation of the feature

 ## Motivation
 [motivation]: #motivation